 [Section 45 amended by No. 30 of 1995 s.
 76(4).]

-46. Principal employer’s instructions to manager
+46. Principal employer’s relationship to manager

 (1) If the manager of a mine so requests, the principal employer of the mine must confirm in writing an instruction given by or on behalf of the principal employer to the manager concerning the performance of any duty imposed on the manager under this Act.